Jim Westlake: Baseball career

-Jim graduated from C. K. McClatchy High School in Sacramento, CA in 1948.
-He had one at bat for the Philadelphia Phillies on April 16, 1955 at the Polo Grounds in New York City against the New York Giants (baseball).
-He came into the game as a pinch-hitter in the top of the 9th inning as the first batter hitting for relief pitcher Jack Spring.
+Jim graduated from C. K. McClatchy High School in Sacramento, California in 1948.
+He had one at bat for the Philadelphia Phillies on April 16, 1955 at the Polo Grounds in New York City against the Giants.
+Westlake entered the game as a pinch-hitter in the top of the ninth inning as the first batter hitting for relief pitcher Jack Spring.
 Jim Hearn was the pitcher for the Giants and struck out Westlake in his only Major League at-bat.

 Westlake was born and died in Sacramento, California.